 The tallest plants measured of ‘Electric Pink’ show considerable branching at a heath of about 8 feet tall.

-Electric Pink flourishes in full sun, this also enhances the leaves color but plants grow well in light shade.
+Electric Pink flourishes in direct sun, this also enhances the color of the leaves but plants grow well in light part shade.

 It does best in a well-drained soil, fairly drought tolerant in coastal gardens and regular irrigation produces more lush planting.
 Hardy to around 15° F, growing well in USDA zones 9-10 and generally a reliable plant.
 Some mealybug infestations seem to cause growth tip damage.

-Cordyline Electric Pink originates from a mutation of Cordyline banksii and received US Plant Patent PP19,213 in September 2008.
+Electric Pink originates from a mutation of species banksii and received US Plant Patent PP19,213 in September 2008.

 Cordyline Red Sensation

-Red Sensation resembles some yucca species with its sword-like, deep purple-burgundy leaves and white flowers in spring.
+Red Sensation resembles some species of yucca plants with its sword-like, deep purple-burgundy leaves and white flowers in spring.
 It is a truly stunning plant that grows well in pots if you cannot to grow it outdoors all year round.

 Use Red Sensation as a houseplant or even as a shrub in a garden setting since it can reach an appreciable size as a full grown tree.